andrewchambers/bupstash/doc/man/bupstash-rm.1.md

   By default bupstash refuses to remove multiple items from a single query, this flag disables that safety feature.

-* -q, --quiet:
-  Suppress progress indicators (Progress indicators are also suppressed when stderr is not an interactive terminal).

 * --utc-timestamps:
   Display and search against timestamps in utc time instead of local time.

+* --no-progress:
+  Suppress progress indicators (Progress indicators are also suppressed when stderr is not an interactive terminal).

+* -q, --quiet:
+  Be quiet, implies --no-progress.

 ## ENVIRONMENT